ShadowStackRe/ShadowStackAI/README.md

 Every run produces an **inventory** (what exists) and a **findings list** (what's risky), rendered for a human (ASCII) or a machine (JSON / NDJSON / SARIF / CSV).
 All output carries stable rule IDs, dedup fingerprints, remediation text, and ATT&CK/OWASP references — so results are equally ingestible by a SIEM, a code-scanning dashboard, or an AI agent tasked with remediation.

-## Why shadow AI is a problem

-AI infrastructure is being deployed *inside* organizations faster than security teams can govern it:

-- **It's invisible to traditional tooling.** EDR/CASB products reason about packets and processes from a *user's* perspective.
-They don't enumerate an MCP server's exposed tool surface, read a sub-agent's tool grants, or notice that a `CLAUDE.md` quietly instructs every session to exfiltrate to a webhook.
-The AI surface stays un-inventoried until something already went wrong on the wire.
-- **It's un-audited and un-managed.** Developers stand up MCP servers on dev ports, drop skills into `~/.claude`, and wire Cursor rules into repos — none of it known to IT, none of it access-controlled, much of it cleartext on the LAN.
-That's *shadow AI*: real capability, zero governance.
-- **It's a live injection & RCE surface.** Skills, sub-agents and server `instructions` fields are natural-language code that an LLM executes with the user's privileges.
-They can carry prompt/command injection, meta-context that hijacks the model's reasoning, embedded secrets, over-broad tool grants, auto-approve directives, and outright RCE / persistence / privilege-escalation payloads — often *concealed* with zero-width characters, bidi overrides, Unicode tag-blocks, ANSI escapes, or base64 blobs.
-- **Compromise hides here well.** A malicious skill or a rug-pull MCP server (one that mutates its tool surface *after* the client approves it) is an attractive, low-noise foothold.
-Inter-agent persuasion can erode safety boundaries that each agent enforces in isolation.

-ShadowStack exists to make that surface **discoverable, rankable, and remediable** before it's abused.

 ## How it works